JB-26/JB-26/README.md

 # Hi!
 I'm Josh! 👋
 _But everyone calls me JB_

-I enjoy writing Python programs 👨‍💻

 # What I'm working on...
-I'm currently improving my Data Analysis/Data Science skills
+I'm currently improving my website

 # What I'm currently learning...
-I'm currently learning more about analysis techniques
+I'm currently learning more about Business Analysis

 Want to see my resume and work?
 Check out my [website](https://joshblewitt.dev/), which also has a way to contact me